slerman12/UnifiedML/QUICK_APP_TUTORIAL3.md

 ---

-This project was built and conceived by [Sam Lerman] under the funding and support of PhD advisor [Chenliang Xu]() as an effort to build a single unified, generalist agent, though the term didn't exist when it began.
-A great thank you to the [XRD]() team as well for using UnifiedML and providing helpful feedback, insight, and support, and XRD project PI [Niaz Abdolrahim] also for funding and support.
+This project was built and conceived by [Sam Lerman]() under the funding and support of PhD advisor [Chenliang Xu]() as an effort to build a single unified, generalist agent, which began prior to the existence of the term.
+A great thank you to our [XRD]() team as well, using UnifiedML, providing helpful feedback, insight, and support, and XRD project PI [Niaz Abdolrahim] also (for funding and support).

 [//]: # (The code in this repo was programmed and conceived by **Sam Lerman** under the support of PhD advisor [Dr. Chenliang Xu]&#40;&#41;, project PI lead [Dr. Niaz Abdolrahim]&#40;&#41;, and funding from the NSF Materials Science something-something grant [#]&#40;&#41;. )